siangjun2/tp/docs/UserGuide.md

 - Payments behave similarly to attendance: monthly payment records are valid only from the Join Month up to the current month (inclusive).
     - If changing the join date would make some existing payment months fall before the new join month, the edit fails.
     - Remove those months first with `delpay INDEX m/MM-yyyy`, then re-run the `edit` command.
-- If INDEX is not in the displayed list, the command fails with an “invalid index” message.
+- If `INDEX` is not in the displayed list, the command fails with a `The person index provided is invalid!` message.

 ### Locating students and tutors by name: `find`